binerogroup/documentation/_sources/compute/gpu-instances.rst.txt

 From time to time, NVIDIA will release (and Binero will provide) and upgraded version of the GPU driver.

-This is in order to correct potential bugs and keep the software secure.
-When this happens, Binero strongly recommends (and in some cases, it will be required to maintain a working system) that the driver be updated on the instances running it.
+This is to correct potential bugs and keep the software secure.
+When this happens, Binero strongly recommends (and in some cases, you must upgrade to maintain a working system) that you upgrade the driver on the your instances.

-Please follow below instructions to upgrade the driver.
+See below instructions to upgrade the driver.

-The latest version of the driver that we support is ** Linux: 570.133.20 Windows: 572.83.**
+The latest version of the driver that we support is **Linux: 570.133.20** and **Windows: 572.83**

 .. important::

-   After installation of the driver, a reboot is required.
-Schedule the upgrade so as to allow for a reboot to take place.
+   After upgrading the driver you must reboot your instance.
+Schedule the upgrade to allow for a reboot to take place.

 Linux